vinyldns/rfcs/text/0000-shared-zones.md

 _NOTE: This format comes from the
 [Rust language RFC process](https://github.com/rust-lang/rfcs)._

-- Feature or Prototype: (fill me in with a unique identity, e.g. my_awesome_feature)
+- Feature or Prototype: shared_zones
-- Start Date: (fill me in with today's date, YYYY-MM-DD)
+- Start Date: 2018-08-07
 - RFC PR: (leave this empty, populate once the PR is created with a github link to the PR)
 - Issue: (once approved, this will link to the issue tracker for implementation of the RFC)